elibarrow/BAE305-SP24-LAB8/README.md

 ### Lab Objectives: ###

-To learn to use MIT App Inventor to control our robot using the Arduino cable To learn to use  MIT App Inventor to control our robot using a bluetooth device
+1. To learn to use MIT App Inventor to control our robot using the Arduino cable

+2. To learn to use  MIT App Inventor to control our robot using a Bluetooth device

 ## Lab Assignment Specific Items ##